oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Verifiable Credentials

+This section defines encoding, validation and processing rules for VC-SD-JWTs.

+## Media Type

-This specification defines the media type `application/vc+sd-jwt` which describes a VC-SD-JWT with the following components:
+VC-SD-JWTs compliant with this specification MUST use the media type `application/vc+sd-jwt` as defined in {#application-vc-sd-jwt}.

-1. An SD-JWT to protect the integrity of the claims, to enable selective disclosure and to ensure authorship of the VC-SD-JWT.
-The SD-JWT header parameters and the payload is further defined by this specification.
-1. The full set of SD-JWT Disclosures that contain the claims in plain text.

 ## Data Format

+VC-SD-JWTs MUST be encoded using the SD-JWT Combined Format for Issuance as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt, section 5.3.].

+VC-SD-JWTs MUST contain all Disclosures corresponding to their SD-JWT component except for Decoy Digests as per [@!I-D.ietf-oauth-selective-disclosure-jwt, section 5.1.1.3.].

 ### Header Parameters

+This section defines JWT header parameters for the SD-JWT component of the VC-SD-JWT.

 The `typ` header parameter of the SD-JWT MUST be present.
 The `typ` value MUST use `vc+sd-jwt`.
 This indicates that the payload of the SD-JWT contains plain